Day Trips from Asheville

 The early 20th century Bryson City business district, mainly along Main and Everett streets, seems to have been mostly taken over by the Great Smoky Mountains Railroad (45 Mitchell St., 800-872-4681, www.gsmr.com) and businesses trying to cash in on it.

-The tourist railroad makes Bryson City its headquarters and main depot, running sightseeing train trips through the Nantahala Gorge to the Nantahala Outdoor Center and some along the Tuckasegee River to Dillsboro.
-Schedules and fares vary seasonally, and on whether you ride in open-air cars or first class enclosed cars, but adults usually pay from $51 to $98 and children 2-12 pay $29 to $56, plus sales and historic preservation taxes, depending on dates and class of service, for diesel train excursions.
-Rates higher in October and on steam engine excursions.
+The tourist railroad makes Bryson City its headquarters and main depot, running sightseeing train trips through the Nantahala Gorge and, at times, along the Tuckasegee River to Dillsboro.
+Schedules and fares vary seasonally, and on whether you ride in open-air cars or first class enclosed cars, but adults usually pay from $56 to $99 and children 2-12 start at $32, plus sales and historic preservation taxes, depending on dates and class of service, for diesel train excursions.
+Rates are higher in October and on steam engine excursions.
 Meals, if you want to dine on the train, are extra.
 Tickets on the railroad include admission to Bryson City Model Railroad Museum, good for kids though a bit commercial.
+January to March the railroad operates on a limited, weekend schedule.

-Bryson City Train Depot on Everett Street, a one-story frame building, was constructed in 1895 by Southern Railway, a successor to the Western North Carolina Railroad.
+The original Bryson City Train Depot, a one-story frame building, was constructed in 1895 by Southern Railway, a successor to the Western North Carolina Railroad.
 In the early 20th century there were four passenger trains daily between Asheville and Murphy, stopping in Bryson City.
-The original depot now serves as part of the headquarters of the Great Smoky Mountain Railroad.
+The original depot now serves as part of the head-quarters of the Great Smoky Mountain Railroad.

 Horace Kephart, author of Our Southern Highlanders and who with Dr. Kelly Bennett of Bryson City helped lead the effort to establish the Great Smoky Mountains National Park, lived in an apartment above the former Bennett’s Drugstore (32 Everett St.).
 The drugstore, which closed in 2010 after some 100 years in the same family, is now a used bookstore called Friends of the Marianna Black Library Book Store.

 Kituwah (off U.S. Hwy.
 19 between Bryson City and Cherokee, near the confluence of the Tuckasegee and Oconaluftee rivers) is considered one of the “mother towns” and a mythical birthplace of the Cherokee.
 Kituwah was probably occupied starting around 8000 BC.
 British soldiers burned the town during the Anglo-Cherokee War in 1761.
 The Eastern Band of the Cherokee repurchased the 309-acre Kituwah site, where today only an earthen mound remains, in 1996.
-In 2009, Duke Energy began building a large electrical substation overlooking Kituwah, but objections by the Cherokee forced Duke to move the site.

 Places to stay: